 Site123 is built for businesses that need a website up fast with as little fuss as possible.

-Like GoDaddy and Wix, its use of artificial intelligence in design -Site123 asks you a couple of questions about the kind of website you want to build, generating you a template with relevant features.
+Like GoDaddy and Wix, it uses artificial intelligence in design.
+Site123 asks you a couple of questions about the kind of website you want to build, generating you a template with relevant features.